 Call me son one more time

-However, the second time around (yes, I have watched it multiple times); I was more aware of the reserved manner that Washington presented.
+However, the second time around (yes, I have watched it multiple times); I was more aware of Washington’s reserved manner.

-According to Tim Ott, the two men were never close friends, but Washington recognized Hamilton’s intelligence and valued him above others with political matters.
-If anyone was like a son to Washington, it was Marquis de Lafayette.
+Tim Ott said the two men were never close friends, but Washington recognized Hamilton’s intelligence and valued him above others in political matters.

 It must be nice.
 It must be nice…to have Washington on your side.

 Hamilton wrote, “I have been much indebted to the kindness of the General, and he was an Aegis very essential to me.”

 Hamilton is a perfect example of historical fiction

-Historical fiction is usually presented from the perspective of the historical characters, whose behavior is consistent with the manners and social norms of the time.
+Historical fiction is usually presented from the perspective of historical characters whose behavior is consistent with the manners and social norms of the time.

-While there are no rules on how far in the past a story must be set to qualify it as a historical fiction piece, many are in agreement that the story must be set at least 25 years or more in the past.”
+While there are no rules on how far in the past a story must be set to qualify it as a historical fiction piece, many agree that the story must be set at least 25 years or more in the past.”

-While Lin Manuel took some creative license, he stayed close to the truth, while making these historical figures feel more human.
-Combining hip hop and modern sound with broadway elements was genius!
+While Lin Manuel took some creative license, he stayed close to the truth while making these historical figures feel more human.